Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Shoo?"

-*"O… WŎ wánquán míngbai Ie…"*
+*"O...
+WŎ wánquán míngbai Ie..."*

 "Shoo?"

 Xiù sat forward and let out a long breath.
-"I had… somebody came to see me, a few days ago.
+"I had... somebody came to see me, a few days ago.
 He said things that made me so angry that I broke his nose."

 Ayma and Regaari inclined their ears in mutual confusion, not sure where she was going.

 Xiù didn’t seem to notice.
 "I know why I was so mad at him now.
 It’s because he was *right*.
 I’m not home, am I?
 This really isn’t home any more.
 And I’ve been hurting myself trying to pretend that it is."

-"So… where is home?
+"So... where is home?
 Gao?"
 Ayma asked.

 Xiù shook her head.
-"No… No. I’m sorry Ayma.
+"No...
+No. I’m sorry Ayma.
 I’m so sorry for running away, but it’s not.
 It can’t be, I won’t endanger Gao like that, or any other world.
 I won’t endanger *you* like that."

 Ayma moved her head softly in agreement.
 "I know.
 That’s why we came here.
 I wanted to tell you that I forgive you for running.
-I… You were right."
+I...
+You were right."

 Very gently, Xiù sat back, took a deep breath, and let her hands fall onto her lap. "...Oh, I needed to hear that."

-"So… where *is* home?"
+"So... where *is* home?"
 Regaari asked her.

 She looked at him, opened her mouth to say something, then plainly reconsidered and lapsed into thoughtful silence, staring at some distant point far away beyond the carpet.
 Regaari gave her a few seconds, and then verbally prodded her.
 "Shoo?"

 "...I’m not sure."
 Xiù said, shaking herself out of whatever trance she had been in.
-"But… but I think I have a good idea where to start looking."
+"But... but I think I have a good idea where to start looking."

 ___